wviechtb/scrum-club/blog.md

 ## Blog / Announcements

+### 2019-01-02: To Be Continued

+Unfortunately, due to other priorities, things did not pick up again after the summer break.
+So, the decision was made to end the SCRUM club in its current form and hence this repo will no longer be updated.
+At some point, a similar initiative will hopefully be started by [IDS](https://www.maastrichtuniversity.nl/research/institute-data-science).
+Keep an eye on their website in case you are interested.

 ### 2018-06-22: Summer Break

 Since the start of the club in November 2017, we've had a total of 15 meetings, covering a wide variety of topics, including R, a bit of Python, version control using Git, reference managers, the data visualization tool Tableau, LaTeX, command line interfaces, remote computing, and Jupyter.
 The SCRUM club will now go on a well-deserved summer break until September.
 We will pick things up again then.